-Learning & teaching

-Learning & Teaching Th

-The unit will be taught through lectures, tutorials and project supervision including guidelines to relevant research methodologies methods

-Indicative content

-Induction will introduce you to:

-- Postgraduate level study

-- the Art School

-- the Student Handbook

-- the Library and Moodle

-The unit's aims and schedule will be introduced and tutors will introduce themselves and how they will work with you during the course.
+Learning & teaching MACS1 Learning & Teaching methods The unit will be taught through lectures, tutorials and project supervision including guidelines to relevant research methodologies Indicative content Induction will introduce you to: Postgraduate level study the Art School the Student Handbook the Library and Moodle The unit's aims and schedule will be introduced and tutors will introduce themselves and how they will work with you during the course.
 Introduction to Health and Safety and good studio practice will also be discussed with an induction arranged by the Site Manager.
 Lectures will include subjects such as contemporary techniques of artificial ageing, application of SEM and mass-spectrometry, FTIR and technologies of conservation for specific materials.

-Contextual reading, materials analysis, scientific testing, critical assessments of processes employed with presentation and
+Contextual reading, materials analysis, scientific testing, critical assessments of processes employed with presentation and discussion of outcomes.